HarryLeBlanc/Yummy/README.md

 orchestration of multiple voices, swinging rhythms, euclidean rhythms, etc.
 There are also utilities and testing methods to make programming simpler and more readable.

+## Version history:

+1.0.1, fixed 2 bugs in convertdrumnotation

+1.0.2, fixed bug in samplebpm

 ## Methods grouped by purpose

 ### Music performance